12 best patch management software and tools for 2024 software patch

 Vulnerability management vs. patch management

-Where patch management and vulnerability management are similar and overlap
+Similarities between patch management and vulnerability management

 Timely patch management is critically important because more than 90% of exploitations occur after the patch for a vulnerability has been released, Skeens said.

-"If you're not quickly and frequently patching, you remain highly exposed," he said, adding that in today's landscape he wouldn't run a business without both patch and vulnerability management.
+"If you're not quickly and frequently patching, you remain highly exposed," he said, adding that in today's landscape, he wouldn't run a business without both patch and vulnerability management.

 With both approaches at their disposal, IT professionals sometimes have to decide which one is best for solving a given problem.
 For example, they could go to the software vendor to download and apply a patch to close a security gap, or they could close or limit access to the system using network access control or role-based access control (RBAC) -- a vulnerability management approach.